Thom52/whos-that-actor/README.md

 [flake8](https://pypi.org/project/flake8/) - used to check for pep8 formatting issues.

-[os](https://docs.python.org/3/library/os.html) - used to clear the screen when switching between menus or views.
+[os](https://docs.python.org/3/library/os.html) - used to clear the screen after certain inputs.

 [PEP8](https://pep8ci.herokuapp.com/) - was used to validate the Python code.